albrat/alexa-avs-sample-app/README.md

 ### 2.6 Install Java Development Kit

 You need to have Java Development Kit (JDK) version 8 or higher installed on the Raspberry Pi.
+To make things easier, we've included a script that will install the latest version of JSK on your Pi and remove older JDK versions.

 **Step 1: Make the script executable**

 Make the script executable by typing:

-	chmod +x generate.sh
+	chmod +x install-java8.sh

 **Step 2: Run the script**